Blog

 Source: IMF WEO October 2025, Bloomberg. * indicates forecast.

-Political risk related to elections is currently cyclically low, with major electoral events in 2026 limited to Vietnam and Brazil across our key markets.
+Political risk related to elections is lower this year, with major electoral events in 2026 limited to Vietnam and Brazil across our key markets.
 However, geopolitical risks more broadly remain elevated.
 Recent developments, including tensions between the US and Europe over Greenland and events in Venezuela, have already added complications to the outlook for 2026, alongside long-standing risks such as the Russia–Ukraine conflict, instability in the Middle East, global trade wars, and ongoing tension between China and Taiwan.
 We remain highly mindful of geopolitical risks and always apply a macro risk overlay to our bottom-up stock selection.

 The Federal Reserve’s expected rate cuts this year further enhance the outlook, as lower US yields generally push investors toward higher-return emerging market assets—particularly as many EMs benefit from moderating inflation and higher real rates themselves.
 While effects may vary across countries, the global easing cycle provides a broadly supportive backdrop for EM performance.